Ford Everest: Second generation (U375/UA; 2015)

-The second-generation Everest was unveiled as a near-production concept vehicle in March 2014 and as a production version November 2014 ahead of its public debut at the Guangzhou International Motor Show.
-Based on the T6 Ranger, the car is now developed by Ford Australia.
-In China, the Ford Everest is manufactured by the JMC-Ford joint venture, at JMC's Nanchang factory.
+The second-generation Everest first previewed at a 'Go Further' future product event in Sydney, Australia as a near-production concept vehicle in August 2013.
+It was also showcased at the Bangkok Motor Show in March 2014, and as a production version November 2014 ahead of its public debut at the Guangzhou International Motor Show.

+Based on the T6 Ranger, the vehicle was developed by Ford Australia under the lead of American chief program engineer Todd Hoevener.
+The development code was designated U375, and the model code in Australia was designated UA series.
+In China, the Everest was manufactured by the JMC-Ford joint venture, at JMC's Nanchang factory.

-It features a complete redesign which featured rounder proportions for a more modern appearance.
-Dimension-wise, the 2015 Ford Everest is shorter in length but wider and taller, altering its proportions compared to its predecessor.
+The second-generation Everest features a complete redesign which featured rounder proportions for a more modern appearance.
+Dimension-wise, the vehicle is shorter in length but wider and taller, altering its proportions compared to its predecessor.
 The wheelbase has been reduced from 2860 mm to 2850 mm.

-The second-generation Everest is used as a basis for a light-duty tactical vehicle for the French military, called the Arquus Trapper VT4.

 Production and sales of the Endeavour in India ended in 2021 due to the closure of all Ford manufacturing plants in the country.
-Attempts to continue its production in the country through a contractual basis had fallen through.
+Attempts to continue its production in the country through a contractual basis fell through.